zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

    If you want to customize your Checkmk alert script, do it with these.
-   Simply add an extra “form” option for each one (``-F "key=value"``) to your script’s ``curl`` command line, as in the example above.
+   Simply add an extra “form” option for each one (``-F "key=value"``) to your script's ``curl`` command line, as in the example above.

 .. hint:: 💡 **It's just an API endpoint!**

-   When using Checkmk integration, messages need to be formatted in a certain way, but that *doesn’t mean the messages actually have to come from Checkmk*.
+   When using Checkmk integration, messages need to be formatted in a certain way, but that *doesn't mean the messages actually have to come from Checkmk*.

-   If you use another monitoring tool that’s not officially supported by Zammad, there’s probably a way to make it work with your Checkmk callback URL.
+   If you use another monitoring tool that's not officially supported by Zammad, there's probably a way to make it work with your Checkmk callback URL.

 Checkmk Parameters
 ------------------